Useful Information

 You do not need a licence to drive a mobility scooter or powered wheelchair, but you may have to register it.
 Only certain types can be driven on the road.

-• class 2: these cannot be used on the road (except where there is not a pavement) and have a maximum speed of 4mph
+• Class 2: these cannot be used on the road (except where there is not a pavement) and have a maximum speed of 4mph, maximum unladen weight 113.4kg

-You do not need to register a class 2 mobility scooter.
+You do not need to register a Class 2 mobility scooter with the DVLA.

 You must register class 3 mobility scooters.
-If you buy your scooter or powerchair from us we will do it for you.
+If you buy your Class 3 mobility scooter or powerchair from us we will register it with the DVLA for you.

 You can read more on the UK Government's website here.